unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

         public IAsyncCommand MyCommand => Command.Create(builder => builder.Given(PageCount));
         ```

-    - When - Limits the command execution to a set prerequisite - in other words sets the 'can execute' of the command.
+    - When - Limits the command execution to a set prerequisite - in other words, sets the 'can execute' of the command.

         ```csharp
         public IAsyncCommand MyCommand => Command.Create<int>(builder => builder.When(i => i > 10));
         ```

     - Then - Sets the actual asynchronous callback to be invoked when the Command is executed.
-This method will be genereric if there's a preceding parameter setting (via Given or When).
+This method will be generic if there's a preceding parameter setting (via Given or When).

         ```csharp
         public IAsyncCommand MyCommand => Command.Create(builder => builder.Then(async ct => await ExecuteMyCommand(ct)));